 Iceland's Natural Wonders: Once you've seen the land of ice, it only makes sense to see its compatriot: the land of fire and ice, Iceland.
 This volcanic isle, near the Arctic Circle, is the home of Europe's oldest body of representative government, the Althing, established by the Vikings.
 But what makes Iceland truly unforgettable is its geological wonders in the heart of the Icelandic wilderness: towering glaciers and gushing hot springs, boiling mud pools, lava fields and thundering waterfalls.
 From $4,270 per person.
 (4 Days)

-Ship accommodations; one night post-voyage hotel in Oslo; meals and non-alcoholic beverages onboard ship; most alcoholic beverages; crew gratuities; shore excursions and sightseeing; entrance fees; special access permits; transfers to and from group flights; use of kayaks; port charges and service taxes; services of your expedition staff.
+Ship accommodations; one night post-voyage hotel in Oslo; meals and non-alcoholic beverages onboard ship; most alcoholic beverages aboard ship; crew gratuities; shore excursions and sightseeing; entrance fees; special access permits; transfers to and from group flights; use of kayaks; port charges and service taxes; services of your expedition staff.
 Subject to change without notice.

 Airfare; one-way charter flight Longyearbyen/Oslo; some premium alcoholic beverages; visa and passport expenses; baggage/accident/travel protection plan; items of a personal nature such as laundry and email.